 After being in the construction business in one form or another for more than 20 years, I often feel jaded by our lack of progress in building long-lasting, energy-efficient homes despite decades of trying.
-Well, my trip last week to the 2011 Solar Decathlon has given me renewed hope.
+Well, my trip last week to the has given me renewed hope.
 The young people who designed and built the 19 homes in the event had more smarts and enthusiasm than I could ever have anticipated.
 And they made really nice houses, too.
 Even the designs and features I was skeptical of proved thought-provoking and interesting.
 The winner of the event will be announced tomorrow (October 1).
-Soon after, Green Building Advisor and Fine Homebuilding will announce our own winner.
+Soon after, Lakesideca Advisor and Fine Homebuilding will announce our own winner.

 Help choose a winner